 - Place the pork pieces into a large ziplock bag, along with 1/3 of the marinade.
-Place in the fridge for at least 2 hours, up to 24 hours.
-If marinating longer than 2 hours, place the remaining 2/3 of the marinade in the fridge as well.
+Place the bag with the pork pieces into the fridge for at least 2 hours, up to 24 hours.
+If you are leaving the pork in the fridge to marinate for longer than 2 hours, place the remaining 2/3 of the marinade in the fridge as well, in its own container.

 - 15 minutes before cooking remove the pork from the fridge and preheat your grill to med-high heat.

 - Lightly oil your BBQ grates, and place your pork pieces onto the grill over medium heat.
 Discard the marinade the pork was in.

 - Cook the pork on the grill for about 20 minutes, turning every five minutes for an even cook, until an instant read thermometer reads 145°F. Half-way through cooking, take the reserved 2/3 marinade and baste the pork with it.
 See notes if you want a thicker sauce, or a dipping sauce.